MB3hel/shellconfig/README.md

 The SSH agent will be terminated at logout to ensure keys are locked.

+On windows, no SSH agent is managed by the shell as it is assumed the ssh agent will be running as a system service instead.

 Note: Adding `AddKeysToAgent yes` to `~/.ssh/config` will make so you only have to unlock keys once until log out.